Norton 360 Antivirus Review 2026: Is It Actually Worth It?

 • Startup manager — Allows you to choose which programs run on startup.

 Norton’s dark web monitoring feature scans dark web forums, credit reports, and breach databases to notify users when their information has been leaked.
-As of right now, dark web monitoring is only available to users in 20+ countries, including the US, Japan, Australia, New Zealand, and more than 10 countries in Europe like the UK, Germany, Switzerland, and Denmark.
-US users can also take advantage of LifeLock’s powerful identity protections — but I’ll get to that later.
+Dark web monitoring is available to users in 30+ countries, including the US, Japan, Australia, New Zealand, and more than 10 countries in Europe, like the UK, Germany, Switzerland, and Denmark.

 Norton’s dark web monitoring scans for an impressive array of personally identifying information (PII), such as: